databricks-industry-solutions/smart-claims/README.md

   * had expired policies or
   * had a severity assessment mimatch or
   * claims amount exceeded the policy limits
-* The next widget uses a <b>table</> view to provide recent claims that are auto scored in the pipeline  using ML iferecing and rule engine
+* The next widget uses a <b>table</b> view to provide recent claims that are auto scored in the pipeline  using ML iferecing and rule engine
  * A green tick is used to denote auto-assessmentt matches claims description
- * A red cross indicates a mismatch that warrants furtther manual investigation
+ * A red cross indicates a mismatch that warrants further manual investigation
 * Drill dow to specific claim
  * Images of the damaged vehicle is shown
  * Claim, Policy & Driver details are pulled up
- * Trip detail from telematic data draws the path taken by the vehicle along with telematic data, reported data is ontrasted with assessed data
+ * Trip detail from telematic data draws the path taken by the vehicle along with telematic data, reported data is contrasted with assessed data insights
 ___
 # What is the Databricks value proposition in Smart Claims?
 * Databricks features used